Why should kids play team sports or sports at all?

 - Purchase Sporting Goods to Try: Instead of buying your child a gaming console, smartphone or tablet, buy them athletic equipment like a set of golf clubs or a new bike.
-This will encourage participation in active activities, instead of just sitting in front of a screen.
+This will encourage participation in active activities and being active outdoors with friends, instead of just sitting in front of a screen.

 - Bond with them over Watching Sports: Watching sports, whether live or on television will help your child understand the rules and how particular sports are played.
 This introduction to a team sport may be enough to inspire your child to participate.